deanbushmiller/Vuln-Assessment-Analyst/README.md

 3. Click Create Stack > With New Resources (standard)
 4. Give the stack a name and append today's date, Example 'pentestlab19991231'
 5. For template source, https://ceh-v11-20220609.s3.amazonaws.com/20220715-LAB-Pentest/pentestlab.yml
+  _This may be turned off until class time_
 6. For step 2 fill in the parameters (see reference below)
-6. For step 3 it is not nessessary to Configure stack options (Next)
+7. For step 3 it is not nessessary to Configure stack options (Next)
-7. For step 4 scroll to bottom: you must CHECK I acknowledge that AWS CloudFormation might create IAM resources.
+8. For step 4 scroll to bottom: you must CHECK I acknowledge that AWS CloudFormation might create IAM resources.
-8. Create stack
+9. Create stack

 ### Parameter Reference

 - AttackerAMIId: The AMI ID of the attacker image created above
 - LinuxVictimAMIId: The AMI ID of the Linux victim image created above
 - WindowsVictimAMIId: The AMI ID of the Windows victim image created above
 - PublicIpAddress: Your public IP address.
   This can be acquired by searching https://whatismyipaddress.com/ .
 Note: this must be an IPv4 address
 - SSHKeyPair: An SSH keypair created in the EC2 console for use with this solution.

 ### Next Steps